rushilma/thesis/4-rounding.typ

 We can then define the deterministically rounded algorithm $alg^*(g) := alg(g)^*$.

 #remark[
   Observe that if $alg$ was a low coordinate degree algorithm, then $alg^*$ has the same coordinate degree, so strong low degree hardness as proved in @section_hardness_lcd still applies.
-On the other hand, if $alg$ was a low polynomial degree algorithm, then $alg^*$ will not be polynomial, but by treating $alg$ as a low coordinate degree algorithm, we can recover strong low degere hardness, albeit with worse bounds on $D$.
+On the other hand, if $alg$ was a low polynomial degree algorithm, then $alg^*$ will not be polynomial, but by treating $alg$ as a low coordinate degree algorithm, we can recover strong low degree hardness, albeit with worse bounds on $D$.
 ]

-In contrast to determinstically rounding of the outputs of $alg$ by taking signs, we can consider passing the output of $alg$ through a randomized rounding scheme.
+In contrast to deterministically rounding of the outputs of $alg$ by taking signs, we can consider passing the output of $alg$ through a randomized rounding scheme.
 Let $round(x,omega) colon RR^N times Omega to Sigma_N$ denote any randomized rounding function, with randomness $omega$ independent of the input.
 We will often suppress the $omega$ in the notation, and treat $round(x)$ as a $Sigma_N$-valued random variable.
 We can describe such a randomized rounding function in the following way.